Federal Relief Packages and Funds for Theatre Programs

 March 2021 - American Rescue Plan funds (ESSER III) - 126 Billion for K-12 Schools

-How much will my state receive?
+How much did my state receive?
 My school district?

 Click here for a break down of the dollars going to each state.
 The state may set aside 10% of the funds received but the other 90% will go directly to the school districts.
 To find out what your school district will receive search for your state Department of Ed website and ESSER III or ARP ESSER March 2021.
 For an example- here is the PA Dept of Ed Website information, giving a breakdown by school district of the distribution of PA’s 4.5 Billion dollar distribution.

 Where can I learn more about ESSER funds?

 The legislation which made the funds available (showing approved uses).
 Latest guidance on the American Relief Plan from the Department of Education.

 How can I follow up on possible funding for my program?

 Figure out who distributes the funds, it could be a department chair, your principal, or your school district’s federal programs manager.
 Be prepared with an ask.
 Be specific and justify what you are asking for. (funds to hold a summer camp to address learning loss, funds to replace equipment or make possible social distancing, etc.) The experts all agree- dream big.

 Where can I get theatre specific help to understand it all?

 Check out the EdTA Guide to ESSER III Funds created by EdTA's Advocacy and Policy Consultant, Jim Palmarini.
 Find even more resources in the EdTA Rapid Response Center.